etiago/spicy-stonehenge/README.md

 2. The projects must be compiled with Maven (or m2e if you prefer) and you should start by compiling the TradeTypeLibrary and the common-library.

+N.B.
+To compile the projects using Maven you should first download the following settings file: https://raw.github.com/ebayopensource/turmeric-releng/master/settings.xml

+Then, you should step into the project's folder and type the following command:

+mvn -s path_to_settings.xml clean install

 3. After these two projects have been compiled, you can proceed to compile the remaining projects always making sure you compile first the <project-name>, then the <project-name>Impl and finally the project ending in -war.
 Each service has these three folders conveniently placed inside one folder so you should be able to find them easily.

 Just for reference, <project-name> projects describe web service interfaces for Turmeric SOA.